xZept/guitar-practice-tool/README.md

 An application that generates random notes.

 HOW TO RUN THE APP?
-- Navigate to Practice Tool > target.
+- Download "PracticeTool.rar"
+- Extract the contents to any folder using any compressing/archiving application such as WinRAR.
-- Double click the "Practice Tool.exe" to run the application.
+- Open the folder then double-click "Practice Tool.exe"